Interview Kickstart has enabled over 3500 engineers to uplevel.

 The maximum element is present at the root and can be found in O(1) time.
 The minimum element will be present in the leaf nodes, and all leaf nodes have to be checked to find the minimum element.
 Hence, the minimum element can be found in O(n) time.

-As pioneers in the field of technical interview prep, we have trained thousands of software engineers to crack the toughest coding interviews and land their dream jobs at Google, Facebook, Apple, Netflix, Amazon, and other Tier-1 tech companies.
+If you’re looking for guidance and help with getting started, sign up for our FREE webinar.
+As pioneers in technical interview preparation, we have trained thousands of software engineers to crack the most challenging coding interviews and land jobs at their dream companies, such as Google, Facebook, Apple, Netflix, Amazon, and more!